dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Peru/pe-apm.md

 linkTitle: "Alternative Payment Methods"
 date: 2023-05-08T07:28:16-05:00
 description: >
-  Learn how to integrate your solution to process payments with **PagoEfectivo**.
+  Learn how to integrate your solution to process payments with Cash.
 weight: 20
 tags: ["subtopic"]
 ---